akash498/VenderSC/frontend/README.txt

 taking the "../" out of the url.

 Updates On the FrontEnd:
-	For Status, put the following: Not Started, Incomplete, or Complete.
-For Incomplete put what else needs to be done for it to be considered complete.
+Following status options accepted: Not Started, Incomplete (w/ notes about what needs to be done), or Complete.
 NOTE: Put complete pages at the bottom, and not started pages at the top.

 	HomePage(Logged In):
 		Status: Not Started.